obiba/rock-doc/admin/configuration.rst

 ``security.users``        List of users, with attributes ``id`` (user name), ``secret`` (user password) and ``roles`` (comma separated list of role names: ``administrator``, ``manager`` or ``user``).
 ========================= ==================

+.. _config-apparmor:

 AppArmor Configuration
 ----------------------

-Rock can apply a `RAppArmor <https://cran.r-project.org/package=RAppArmor>`_ on R session creation.
+Rock can apply an `RAppArmor <https://cran.r-project.org/package=RAppArmor>`_ profile on R session creation.
 Requires RAppArmor to be properly installed and configured.

 =============================== ==================
 Property                        Description